Continuing Education Activity

 - Halo upright post (4) and connecting rods (2)

-Ideally, a minimum of two person teams is required.
+Ideally, a minimum of a two-person team is necessary.
 This includes the physician and an assistant (nurse, physician assistant, or resident).

 For adults, the procedure is performed in the following steps:

 - The patient is placed supine on a bed/gurney, and the head is placed 8-10 inches beyond the edge supported by a head positioner (usually included with a halo application kit).

 - The largest circumference of the cranium is measured in the coronal plane, which provides the appropriate halo ring size.
 This circumference is usually located 0.5 to 1 cm above the ears.
 Once measured, hold the appropriate sterilized ring over the head to confirm the measurement is correct.
 This is performed with sterile technique; providers must be wearing sterile gloves.